collivier/katacoda-scenarios/xtestingci/cluster/nutshell.md

-By default XtestingCI deploys all the mandatory components in docker containers running on your localhost.
+By default XtestingCI deploys all the mandatory components in Docker containers running on your localhost.
 It fits very well all test campaigns such as [CNTT Kubernetes Based Reference Conformance](https://www.katacoda.com/ollivier/courses/xtestingci/cnttrc2).